How To Control an I2C LCD with Arduino

 How To Setup a 2×16 or 4×20 LCD Display

 The Arduino family of devices is features rich and offers many capabilities.
 The ability to interface to external devices readily is very enticing, although the Arduino has a limited number of input/output options.
 Adding an external display would typically require several of the limited I/O pins.
 Using an I2C interface, only two connections for an LCD character display are possible with stunning professional results.
-We offer both a 2 x 16 LCD along with the larger 4 x 20 LCD.
+We offer both 2 x 16 and 4 x 20 LCD displays.

 I2C LCD Interfacing